ericdebeij/cli-erbulk/README.md

   --delimiter ,         CSV delimiter
   --activate NETWORK [NETWORK ...]
+                        push edge-redirect policies to STAGING and PRODUCTION --deactivate NETWORK [NETWORK ...]
-                        push edge-redirect policies to STAGING and PRODUCTION --update-property PROPERTY [PROPERTY ...]
+                        deactivate edge-redirect policies from STAGING and PRODUCTION --update-property PROPERTY [PROPERTY ...]
                         properties to be updated (last version is used and should be editable) --config JSON         configuration file, defaults to ./POLICY.json